hoperays/openstack-ha-puppet-module/firewall/README.markdown

   * 'ipencap'
   * 'ospf'
   * 'gre'
+  * 'pim'
   * 'all'

 * `provider`: The specific backend to use for this firewall resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
 Available providers are ip6tables and iptables.
 See the [Providers](#providers) section above for details about these providers.

+* `queue_bypass`: When using a `jump` value of 'NFQUEUE' this boolean will allow packets to bypass `queue_num`.
+This is useful when the process in userspace may not be listening on `queue_num` all the time.

+* `queue_num`: When using a `jump` value of 'NFQUEUE' this parameter specifies the queue number to send packets to.

 * `random`: When using a `jump` value of 'MASQUERADE', 'DNAT', 'REDIRECT', or 'SNAT', this boolean will enable randomized port mapping.
 Valid values are true or false.
 Requires the `dnat` feature.

 * `rdest`: If boolean 'true', adds the destination IP address to the list.
 Valid values are true or false.
 Requires the `recent_limiting` feature and the `recent` parameter.